flame-engine/flame/doc/util.md

 ## Device Class

-This class, accessible via `Flame.device`, has some functions that can be used to control the state of the device, like changing the screen orientation for example.
+This class can be accessed from `Flame.device` and it has some methods that can be used to control the state of the device, for instance you can change the screen orientation and set whether the application should be fullscreen or not.

 ### `Flame.device.fullScreen()`